arrikto/oidc-authservice/README.md

 # E2E Tests

 For E2E tests, we use [K3d](https://k3d.io/), a very lightweight way to run a K8s cluster locally using Docker.
 For E2E tests to work, you need the following external tools:

 * `go (>=1.13)`
 * `kustomize`
 * `kubectl`
 * `k3d`

+You can use `make bin/deps` to install them locally under `./bin/deps`.
 Then simply run `make e2e`.
-Note: The AuthService image must be pushed to a public registry in order for the E2E test to find it.
-To ensure a public registry is used, run as `IMG=<public-registry-img> make e2e`, which will build and push the AuthService image to the given repo and then use it to run the E2E tests.